Here are the new tests in store for the year 2020

 Android tests for consumer and business users

 Starting this year, the lab will be testing Android security apps for home users and corporate users separately.
 In addition, the tests will be adapted to the respective user groups.
 As a result, the pool of false positive tests of consumer products will concentrate more on gaming and entertainment apps.
 The false positive test for business users, on the other hand, will examine more apps from the Google App Store and focus on prominent and widely-used business apps.
-While the first Android test dedicated to home users will be performed in January 2020, the tests for corporate products has been delayed to March 2020.

 The additional features previously highlighted in tests have no longer been evaluated since mid-2019.
 Extra features offered in the apps will be introduced in a special article without any scoring.
 The initial article on extra features has already been released: The Best Extra Features in Security Apps for Android – What They Have to Offer!